ExodusMovementInterviews/exodus-hiring-code-guidelines/README.md

 ## Grading

 See points in parentheses before each item.
 Negative points mean the candidate can only lose points for that item.
+If a candidate blows your mind in some section (e.g. their tests are comprehensive, or their code is super duper awesome readable), you can give them a bonus point.

 > [!IMPORTANT]
 > GRADING (TOTAL SCORE)